sydney-anderson1/my_portfolio/README.md

 ## Project Status
 Project is: complete, as of now!
-I will be adding more information as I begin and continue my career.
+I will be editing it and adding more information as I begin and continue my career.